gdlyan/docker-swarm-tf/README.md

 ```

 ## Directory content
-- `./app/` A container web app that implements a very simple function of hit count and is tested on a stand-alone machine such as localhost - here we use the same one as in [Deploy a stack to a swarm](https://docs.docker.com/engine/swarm/stack-deploy/) tutorial
+- `./app/` A containerized web app that implements a very simple function of hit count and is tested on a stand-alone machine such as localhost - here we use the same one as in [Deploy a stack to a swarm](https://docs.docker.com/engine/swarm/stack-deploy/) tutorial
 - `./` Terraform config to provision a basic YC virtual private cloud with three subnets and a number of preemptible virtual machines serving as manager or worker nodes in the Swarm cluster
 - `ansible/` Ansible playbook to bootstrap a swarm, i.e. initialize swarm, assign the 'manager' and 'worker' roles among the nodes and deploy a web app to a swarm
 - `./dterraform` and `dansible-playbook` shell files that spawn containers from Terraform and Ansible images that are available on Docker Hub.
 Thus one does not have to install Terraform and Ansible locally as these Docker wrappers will do the job